Andrew-Cheung-bot/NLP-Sentiment-Analysis/README.md

 Gated Recurrent Unit (GRU)<sup><a href="#ref15">15</a></sup> is a type of recurrent neural network (RNN) that was introduced by Cho et al. in 2014 as a simpler alternative to Long Short-Term Memory (LSTM) networks.
 Like LSTM, GRU can process sequential data such as text, speech, and time-series data.

-we will utilize the basic RNN cell that processes input sequences one element at a time while maintaining an internal state.
+we will utilize the basic GRU cell that processes input sequences one element at a time while maintaining an internal state.
 This allows the network to remember past information and make predictions based on the sequence context.

 ### 2.4 Encoder-Only Transformer